MicrosoftDocs/microsoft-salescopilot-docs/articles/disable-viva-sales.md

 # Uninstall Copilot for Sales add-in for Outlook

+You can uninstall the Copilot for Sales add-in for Outlook from your organization or for individual users.
+The steps to uninstall the add-in depend on whether you are an admin or a user.

+## Uninstall as a user

+You can uninstall the Copilot for Sales add-in for Outlook and the Copilot for Sales app from Microsoft Teams.

+### Uninstall Copilot for Sales Outlook add-in

+1. Open [https://aka.ms/olksideload](https://aka.ms/olksideload).
+If required, sign in to your Microsoft Outlook account.

+1. In the **Add-Ins for Outlook** window, select **My add-ins** in the left pane.

+1. On the **Copilot for Sales for Microsoft Outlook** card, select **Manage Add-In** (**...**) at the bottom-right, and then select **Remove**.

+> [!NOTE]
+> If there's no option to uninstall the add-in, it's likely that the add-in was installed by your administrator.
+Contact your administrator to uninstall the add-in.
+To know if the add-in is admin-deployed or user-deployed, see [How do I know if the Copilot for Sales add-in for Outlook is admin-deployed or user-deployed?](install-sales-copilot.md#how-do-i-know-if-the-copilot-for-sales-add-in-for-outlook-is-admin-deployed-or-user-deployed).

+## Uninstall as an admin

-You can uninstall the Copilot for Sales add-in for Outlook using the Microsoft 365 admin center or PowerShell.
+As as admin, you can uninstall the Copilot for Sales add-in for Outlook using the Microsoft 365 admin center or PowerShell.

-## Uninstall using Microsoft 365 admin center
+### Uninstall using Microsoft 365 admin center

 If you've installed the Copilot for Sales add-in for Outlook from the Microsoft 365 admin center, it is considered as admin-deployed.
 You can remove the Copilot for Sales add-in if your sellers no longer need it.